michaeluno/Fetch-Tweets/readme.txt

 == Changelog ==

 = 2.3.6 =
+- Fixed an issue that strings applied to the `href` attributes did not get escaped.
+- Fixed the widget title formatting.
 - Fixed a bug that `Settings` link of plugin templates became not to appear as of v2.3.5.

 = 2.3.5 - 08/25/2014 =